-Next meeting of the International F. A. Board: Vale of Glamorgan, Wales
+Next meeting of the International F. A. Board: Cliveden, England 19th February 2000

-February 1999

 Notes on The Laws of the Game

 Modifications

 Subject to the agreement of the national association concerned and provided the principles of these Laws are maintained, the Laws may be modified in their application for matches for players of under 16 years of age, for women footballers and for veteran footballers (over 35 years).